 Dan and I had different board game beginnings.
-He started playing in Makati after his laptop broke down and he couldn’t get it fixed for a while; I had been playing board games with my parents since I was a kid.1 Until now, he owns a couple games (and those are with his family in the province); my own collection is small compared to other friends, but even as a kid we had a baul of board games to choose from.
+He started playing in Makati after his laptop broke down and he couldn’t get it fixed for a while; I had been playing board games with my parents since I was a kid.((The usual Monopoly, Cluedo, Sorry, and other old classic games.))
+Until now, he owns a couple games (and those are with his family in the province); my own collection is small compared to other friends, but even as a kid we had a baul of board games to choose from.
 He wasn’t sure where to find board game groups; I grew up not realizing it wasn’t a common activity.

 But one of the best things about board games is that it doesn’t matter when you get into it, or even why: when the game’s down, everyone just…plays.
 It’s a game.
 The important thing is that you are here with us now, and sharing in this experience, whether it’s a heavy euro or a party-style take that.

 One thing I’m really happy about with this amazing resurgence and popularity of board games is that so many more people know, play, and/or are open about trying board games.
 I mean, playing Power Grid with your parents is cool and all, but having a variety of players to play with is always a good thing.
 I find I play games differently when I’m with different people, after all.

 However, that can be quite the conundrum.
 I’ve lived in Singapore before and gone back to the Philippines, and both times I’ve found myself wanting to find people to play games with; Dan was in a similar boat when he moved back to Manila as well.

 So if you’ve been wondering where to find board game groups here in the Metro, here are some good ways to go about doing that.

 1. Get help from social media